issessions/File-Based-Challenge-Dev/readme.md

 ## General Organization

 At the root of this git repository, a directory is created for each challenge **category**.
-Each category folder contains a set of challenge folders representing individual challenges.
+Each category folder contains another set of folders representing individual challenges.

-For example, you might create a **category** called “01-WEB”.
-Inside “01-WEB”, you can have a number of **challenge directories** such as “0x00-SQLInjection1” and “0x01-TreeTraversal”.
+For example, you might create a **category folder** called “01-WEB”.
+Inside “01-WEB”, you can have a number of **challenge folders** such as “0x00-SQLInjection1” and “0x01-TreeTraversal”.

-Each challenge directory has **two subdirectories**, each of which contains a number of files.
+Each challenge folder has **two subdirectories**, each of which contains a number of files.
 - **player_files (Optional)**: contains any files the challenge developer wishes to share with the players.
 	- Anything like a JSON dump, a binary, etc.
 - **documentation (Required)**: contains the challenge's documentation files including: